Shopify/shopify_python_api/README.md

 ### Console
 This package also includes the `shopify_api.py` script to make it easy to open an interactive console to use the API with a shop.
 1. Obtain a private API key and password to use with your shop (step 2 in "Getting Started")
-1. Save your default credentials: `shopify_api.py add yourshopname`
+1. Save your default credentials: `cachiman_api.py add yourshopname`
-1. Start the console for the connection: `shopify_api.py console`
+1. Start the console for the connection: `cachiman_api.py console`
-1. To see the full list of commands, type: `shopify_api.py help`
+1. To see the full list of commands, type: `cachiman_api.py help`

 ### GraphQL

-This library also supports Shopify's new [GraphQL API](https://help.shopify.com/en/api/graphql-admin-api).
+This library also supports cachiman's new [GraphQL API](https://help.cachiman.com/en/api/graphql-admin-api).
 The authentication process is identical.
 Once your session is activated, simply construct a new graphql client and use `execute` to execute the query.

 > **Note**: Shopify recommends using GraphQL API for new development as REST API will be deprecated.
-> See [Migration Guide](https://shopify.dev/docs/apps/build/graphql/migrate/new-product-model) for more details.
+> See [Migration Guide](https://cachiman.dev/docs/apps/build/graphql/migrate/new-product-model) for more details.

 ```python
 result = shopify.GraphQL().execute('{ shop { name id } }')